As Trump’s Attorney, Michael Cohen’s Loyalty Matters More Than His Lawyering

 In October 2016, Donald Trump’s personal lawyer, Michael Cohen, paid porn star Stormy Daniels $130,000 for agreeing not to discuss her alleged affair with Trump.
 Initially this effort was a success, as we spent the final days of the 2016 campaign talking about Hillary Clinton’s emails, not the role an issue of Forbes featuring Trump and his children played in the candidate’s sex life.

 However, since we learned about the nondisclosure agreement in January, Trump and Cohen have been sinking in legal quicksand.
-Cohen went through the trouble of setting up a limited liability company to make the payment, and using pseudonyms for both parties – but put his real name on the documents and used his Trump Organization email to set up a wire transfer.
-A government watchdog group filed complaints alleging that the payment constituted a campaign finance violation.
+Cohen went through the trouble of setting up a limited liability company to make the payment, and using pseudonyms for both parties — but put his real name on the documents and used his Trump Organization email to set up a wire transfer.
+A government watchdog group filed complaints alleging that the payment constituted a campaign-finance violation.
 In response, Cohen announced the $130,000 came out of his own pocket, though that doesn’t mean it wasn’t illegal.
-Daniels (real name Stephanie Clifford) then sued Trump, alleging that the entire nondisclosure agreement is invalid because Trump never signed it – or because Cohen violated the terms by discussing it publicly.
+Daniels (real name Stephanie Clifford) then sued Trump, alleging that the entire nondisclosure agreement is invalid because Trump never signed it — or because Cohen violated the terms by discussing it publicly.
 Clifford also accused Cohen of using “intimidation and coercive tactics” to force her to sign a false statement denying the affair.

-This isn’t the worst scandal Trump is facing right now, but there could be serious consequences – particularly for Cohen.
+This isn’t the worst scandal Trump is facing right now, but there could be serious consequences — particularly for Cohen.
 If these claims are proven true, he could be disbarred.
-It all raises the question: why doesn’t Trump, a billionaire, have a better lawyer?
+It all raises the question: Why doesn’t Trump, a billionaire, have a better lawyer?

-Of course, Cohen isn’t the only Trump hire that casts doubt on the president’s assertion that he surrounds himself with the “best people,” but that’ only part of the story.
+Of course, Cohen isn’t the only Trump hire that casts doubt on the president’s assertion that he surrounds himself with the “best people,” but that’s only part of the story.
 While there’s little evidence that Cohen was kept on the payroll for his sharp legal mind, he’d demonstrated again and again that he possesses the unshakable loyalty that Trump values so highly.

 Cohen grew up on Long Island, and says that in his youth he read Trump’s 1987 book The Art of the Deal twice.
 “I’ve been admiring Donald Trump since I was in high school,” he told ABC News.
-Before crossing paths with the mogul in real life, Cohen worked as a personal injury lawyer, and earned a sizable fortune in the taxi medallion business in New York and Chicago, and in the Ukrainian ethanol business (he and his brother both married Ukrainian women).
-As Trump was launching his reality TV career in the 2000s, Cohen and his family had moved on to real estate, buying up units in various Trump properties.
+Before crossing paths with the mogul in real life, Cohen worked as a personal-injury lawyer, and earned a sizable fortune in the taxi-medallion business in New York and Chicago, and in the Ukrainian ethanol business (he and his brother both married Ukrainian women).
+As Trump was launching his reality-TV career in the 2000s, Cohen and his family had moved on to real estate, buying up units in various Trump properties.

 “Michael Cohen has a great insight into the real-estate market,” Trump told the New York Post in 2007.
 “He has invested in my buildings because he likes to make money — and he does.”

 Cohen said he caught Trump’s attention when he was treasurer of the board for Trump World Tower.
 After consulting with the president on several legal matters, he offered him a job.
-Cohen became Trump’s special counsel, and executive vice president of the Trump Organization, moving into Ivanka Trump’s old office.
+Cohen became Trump’s special counsel, and executive vice-president of the Trump Organization, moving into Ivanka Trump’s old office.

 In a recent book proposal obtained by the Daily Beast, Cohen said that as executive VP he “oversaw business dealings globally.”
 He described his role as “special counsel” as “family fix-it guy,” but others have used more aggressive nicknames, calling him Trump’s “pit bull,” “Ray Donovan,” or “Tom,” as in Tom Hagen, Vito Corleone’s consigliere in the Godfather films.